 2) Get Grounded

-In yoga we dance with an energy known as prana.
-This energy can lift us up, make us feel almost buzzing with life.
+In yoga, we move with an energy known as prana.
+This energy can lift us, make us feel almost buzzing with life.
 It can also ground us down, reconnecting us to our roots, to the earth, and helping us find stability and balance.
 Make sure you include some grounding aspects of yoga to your practice to cultivate your feeling of safety.
-Tree Pose (Vrksāsana), Wide Leg Forward Bend (Prasarita Paddotanāsana), and Head to Knee Pose (Jānu Sīrsāsana A), are all good for connecting to the earth.
+Tree Pose (Vrksāsana), Wide Leg Forward Bend (Prasarita Paddotanāsana), and Head to Knee Pose (Jānu Sīrsāsana A) are all good for connecting to the earth.

 3) Accept Where You Are In Your Practice Right Now

 Much like acceptance on the mat, learning to accept our situations off the mat can be the first step to contentment.
 Let me be clear, this is not about ‘putting up’ with things that are causing you pain.
-Often when we work to accept a situation, to see it for what it is, we are able to find the courage and clarity needed to change it.
-Here are some ways to practice samtosha in your life, whatever your situation:
+Often when we work to accept a situation, to see it for what it is, we can find the courage and clarity needed to change it.
+Here are some ways to practice santosha in your life, whatever your situation:

 1) Talk About It